 - Fractured arm or collarbone

-- Erb's palsy, meaning the arm is numb or paralyzed, with 1 in 10 babies with Erb's palsy having lasting damage
+- Erb's palsy, meaning the arm is numb and/or paralyzed.
+1 in 10 babies with Erb's palsy have lasting damage.

-- Lack of oxygen leads to a baby's death
+- Lack of oxygen leading to baby's death.

 - Bruising or tearing of the cervix, rectum, or vagina